Decapolis

-The Decapolis was a center of Hellenistic and Roman culture in a region which was otherwise populated by Jews, Nabataeans and Arameans.
 In the time of the Emperor Trajan, the cities were incorporated into the provinces of Syria and Arabia Petraea; several cities were later placed in Syria Palaestina and Palaestina Secunda.
-Most of the Decapolis region is located in modern-day Jordan, except Hippos and Scythopolis (in Israel), Canatha and Damascus (in Syria).
+The Decapolis region is located in modern-day Jordan (Philadelphia, Gerasa, Pella and Gadara), Israel (Scythopolis and Hippos) and Syria (Raphana, Dion, Canatha and Damascus).

 Cities

-The names of the traditional Ten Cities of the Decapolis come from Pliny's Natural History.
+The names of the traditional ten cities of the Decapolis come from Pliny's Natural History.
 They are:

 Damascus was further north than the others and so is sometimes thought to have been an "honorary" member.
-Josephus stated that Scythopolis was the largest of the ten towns.
-Biblical commentator Edward Plumptre therefore suggested that Damascus was not included in Josephus' list.
-According to other sources, there may have been as many as eighteen or nineteen Greco-Roman cities counted as part of the Decapolis.
+Josephus states that Scythopolis was the largest of the ten towns.
+Biblical commentator Edward Plumptre suggests that this is the reason why Damascus was not included in Josephus' list.
+According to other sources, there may have been as many as 18 or 19 Greco-Roman cities counted as part of the Decapolis.